GET STARTED | Get Your Fair Cash Offer Today

 Do Sellers Need to Disclose Asbestos?

-If you are selling a house in Chicago that has asbestos, you need to know what the law says about telling potential buyers about the asbestos.
+If you are selling a house in Chicago with asbestos, you need to know what the law says about telling potential buyers about the asbestos.
 As part of the Illinois property disclosure process, sellers must tell buyers about known environmental dangers, such as the presence of asbestos materials.

-In other words, if you know that your home has materials that could contain asbestos, you need to let potential sellers know through the Real Property Disclosure Report.
-Not telling such information can get you in trouble with the law and could stop the sale from going through.
+In other words, if your home has materials that could contain asbestos, you need to let potential buyers know through the Real Property Disclosure Report.
+Not telling such information can get you in trouble with the law and could stop the sale.

-Also, being honest about asbestos not only helps you keep the trust of potential buyers but also gives them the information they need to make an informed choice about buying your property.
-Talking to a real estate lawyer or an experienced real estate person who knows Chicago’s housing rules can help you figure out how to best handle these disclosure requirements while minimizing risk and staying in line with the law.
+Also, being honest about asbestos helps you keep the trust of potential buyers and gives them the information they need to make an informed choice about buying your property.
+Talking to a real estate lawyer or an experienced real estate person who knows Chicago’s housing rules can help you determine how to handle these disclosure requirements best while minimizing risk and staying in line with the law.

 Does Asbestos Affect Property Value?

-Having asbestos in your Chicago home can make it worth a lot less when you’re trying to sell it.
-Because it doesn’t catch fire, asbestos was often used in building even though it is dangerous.
+Having asbestos in your Chicago home can make it worth much less when trying to sell it.
+Because it doesn’t catch fire, asbestos was often used in buildings, even though it is dangerous.

 Can You Sell House With Asbestos Chicago, IL